-An extensive review of the Rocky Flats accident history occurred during Phases 1 and 2 of the environmental dose reconstruction.
-Researchers evaluated classified and unclassified accident-related databases and documents, resulting in the identification of thousands of small-scale releases and "accidents" over the 40-yr operating history.
+An extensive review of the RFP accident history occurred during Phases 1 and 2 of the environmental dose reconstruction.
+Researchers evaluated classified and unclassified accident-related databases and documents, resulting in the identification of thousands of small-scale releases and "accidents" over the 40-year operating history.
 Many events reviewed during the investigation resulted in releases that passed through filtered building ventilation systems.
-The associated releases were recorded as part of normal Plant operating emissions.

 Attachment D is a list of some accidents and incidents with potential for worker exposures; the list is not complete at this time, particularly for years after 1977.
 Details are being sought for several of the listed incidents and more current incidents are being researched.
 Not all of the accidents listed in Attachment D are known to have been associated with worker exposures; several are included only because they were likely to have involved significant disruptive mechanical force.